Vacuum structure of an eight-dimensional $SU(3)$ gauge theory on a magnetized torus: Vacuum structure in the model

 Although the eigenvalues of the mass matrix are negative in the pure Yang-Mills case, they become positive if we include the potential contribution from the matter field.
 For a small value of the 4D gauge coupling, mass scales of eigenvalues of the matrix in eq.~\eqref{massmatmin1} are smaller than ${\cal O}(1/L')$.
 On the other hand, for a moderate size of the coupling, the mass scale exceeds ${\cal O}(1/L')$.
 In the 4D effective theory, there are infinite massive modes.
 The one-loop effective potential is a sum of the contributions from the infinite modes and tends to be large because of the infinite summation in the presence of the flux background.

 Let us discuss the masses of the 4D modes from the other fields around the minimum.
 For flux-blind fields, masses of 4D modes are determined by $M_{56}^2$ and $M_{78}^2$ in eq.~\eqref{M78def}.
-As implied from the WL phase factors in eq.~\eqref{WL78def}, there are no contributions from the VEV of the WL phases to the masses of 4D modes from flux-blind fields at the minimum.
-For example, there are massless zero modes of $A_{5}^k$ and $A_{6}^k$.
-They are expected to remain massless at the minimum since they are regarded as NG bosons related to the breaking of the translational symmetry by the flux background.
-There are massless zero modes of $A_\mu^k$ corresponding to the remaining gauge symmetry at low energy.
-Since the WL phase factors respect the gauge symmetry at the minimum we are considering, zero modes of $A_\mu^k$ are massless.
+As implied from the WL phase factors in eq.~\eqref{WL78def}, there are no contributions from the VEV of the WL phases to the tree-level masses of 4D modes from flux-blind fields at the minimum.
+The massless 4D gauge fields appearing from zero modes of $A_\mu^k$ correspond to the remaining gauge symmetry at low energy.
+In addition, there are 4D scalars that are massless at tree level, originating from zero modes of the extra-dimensional components of the flux-blind gauge fields.
+As the WL phases discussed above, they could obtain non-vanishing masses from the quantum corrections.
+However, in this setup, zero modes of $A_{5}^k$ and $A_{6}^k$ contain the NG bosons, which are intrinsically massless scalars related to the breaking of the translational symmetry by the flux background.
+Since light scalars would induce cosmological problems, an explicit breaking of the translational symmetry may be required to complete a phenomenologically viable setup, for example, introducing an orbifold in place of the torus as extra dimensions.
+In an extended setup, these light scalars may play the role of Higgs scalars in GHU and GUT models.

 For flux-coupled fields, masses of the 4D modes consist of the KK mass contribution $M_{78}^2$ and the Landau-level contribution, as discussed in section~\ref{sec:mass}.
 At the minimum, $M_{78}^2$ contains the non-zero contribution of the WL phases.
 The Landau-level contribution can vanish only for the fermion case.
 An interesting feature is that 4D modes from fermion fields with the anti-periodic boundary condition $(\eta_7,\eta_8)=(1/2,1/2)$ are massless at the minimum.
 These massless states have degeneracy, characterized by $q_3$.
 For example, in the adjoint fermions, there are flux-coupled components, which have $|q_3|=3$.
 At the minimum, they lead to three massless states.
 Massless fermionic states with degeneracy may be useful for understanding the generation structure in the standard model, as often discussed in models with $U(1)$ flux.